The 35 Best Cities For Young Adults

 A number of factors go into choosing a new city to call home — affordability, quality of life, and availability of jobs are some standard things that young people take into account when considering a move.

-News organisation Vocativ just released their second Livability Index, which ranks the 35 best U.S. cities for people under 35.
+News organisation Vocativ just released their first Livability Index, which ranks the 35 best U.S. cities for people under 35.
 They based their ranking on traditional data, like unemployment rates and average rent, but also included “softer” data points that would be relevant to people in their 20s and 30s.
+Most of the data came from the “deep web,” publicly available information that is not necessarily available in Google search.

-Cities were chosen based on a number of factors, including youngest population, most single people, lowest average rent, and cheapest gas, electricity, food, and public transportation.
-Vocativ also factored in the availability of coffee shops, cheap takeout restaurants, and music venues per capita, as well as the prices of beer, cigarettes, and marijuana.
+Cities were chosen based on 20 factors including youngest population, lowest average rent, cheapest gas and electricity prices, food prices and public transportation.
+Vocativ also factored in laundromats, coffee shops, cheap takeout restaurants, nail salons, and music venues per capita, as well as the prices of beer, cigarettes, and marijuana.
+See the complete methodology here.

-This Dallas suburb has sunny weather, little crime, and affordable housing and gas.

-A relatively new transit system can bring you into the city with ease.
+With a median age of just 30.5, Milwaukee is the second-youngest city on the index.
+Even better, a pint in the so-called beer capital of the world will only cost you $US5, one of the cheapest brews in the country.

 Source: Vocativ Livability Index